mibwurrepo/Microbial-bioinformatics-introductory-course-Material-2018/05-MAW-PIV.md

 <img src="05-MAW-PIV_files/figure-html/unnamed-chunk-4-2.png" width="672" />

-The figure brings forward an important characteristics of microbiome data call the 'Horse-shoe effect'.
+The figure brings forward an important characteristics of microbiome data called the 'Horse-shoe effect'.
 An investigation and explaination for this can be found in the article by Morton JT., et al. 2017 [Uncovering the Horseshoe Effect in Microbial Analyses](http://msystems.asm.org/content/2/1/e00166-16).

+Another important aspect regarding weighted unifrac is its property of having heavier weights for abunant taxa.
+To detect changes in moderately abundant lineages an extenstion called generalized (UniFrac distance)(https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3413390/) has been developed.
+In this test data, we expect sufficient biological variation in composition between sites and hence, we do not apply GUniFrac.

+**Note:** It is crucial to understand the biological features of the samples.
+Although these are exploratory approaches, it is important to differentiate between biological signal and technical artifacts.

 ## Population-level Density landscapes